LiAlex-CS/DasamDiscordBot/README.md

 ### STARTING THE BOT:

-_if you are running an instance, please indicate it in the general text channel._
+_If you are running an instance, please indicate it in the general text channel._

 _Please note, the bot is listening to `$smurf-d` for developer instances and not `$smurf`, like in production._

 1. `cd` into the root directory of the project.